SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-lists-created-from-list-definitions.md

 > [!NOTE]
 > At this point, the new list can accept content from the original list.
 You can also optionally add and remove views.

+## Add or remove views (optional)

 Users can add or remove views defined on a list to meet their business needs.
-For this reason, you might need to add or remove views on the new list.  **AddViews** adds views from the original list to the new list by:
+For this reason, you might need to add or remove views on the new list.

+### **AddViews** adds views from the original list to the new list by:

 1. Using [List.Views](https://msdn.microsoft.com/library/office/microsoft.sharepoint.client.list.views.aspx) to get all views on the original list.